 But soon, Isabel’s luck took a positive turn.
-Thanks to a referral from the Cambridge Economic Opportunity Committee, she met John Froio, an attorney at Community Legal Services and Counseling Center.
+Thanks to a referral from the Cambridge Economic Opportunity Committee, she met John Froio, an attorney at Community Legal Services and Counseling Center (now known as De Novo).
 At first, John proposed a simple solution.
 He dropped off a box of stamped-and-addressed envelopes at CHA.
 Surely they could just drop the check in the mail?
 However, the answer was still no. John had no choice but to file a request for accommodation from CHA demanding that they issue the rental assistance via check.
 In the request, he explained the emotional toll that the situation’s uncertainty had taken on Isabel.
 Unsure of whether she would be able to keep her home, she had become so distraught that she had to seek medical help.
 Her anxiety was dangerously close to what she had experienced as a child when she didn’t know if she would have a safe place to sleep at night.
 Isabel was overjoyed when CHA accepted the request — her landlord would be satisfied, and she would be able to keep her home.
 Isabel plans to continue living in the apartment as long as she can, and she is incredibly grateful for John’s help.

 “Having a lawyer is what’s kept me from being shuttled off to the poor house,” Isabel explains.
 “I’m not sure what would have happened if I didn’t have John.”